jiaxin4/MobileHealth/README.md

 ## 1. Code Structure

-* [HeartSteps_Preprocessing.R]: Code to load, pre-process the HeartSteps data.
+* [HeartSteps_Preprocessing.R]: Code to load and pre-process the HeartSteps data in preparation for later analysis.
 One can access the publicly available HeartSteps data at https://github.com/klasnja/HeartStepsV1.

 * [HeartSteps_ExploratoryPlots.R]: Code to generate exploratory plots presented in Section ? of the paper.